cpliakas/drupal-distro/README.md

 #### Work With A Forked Repo

-It is common practice to develop against a fork of the primary repo or an alternate branch.
+It is common practice to develop against a fork of the primary repo or a development branch.
 The recommended workflow is to create a secondary makefile that references the repository or branch being developed against and modify the `build.properties` file to use the newly created makefile.